Akram Khan Durrani: Political career

 Durrani was elected several times to the provincial assembly of Khyber Pakhtunkhwa from his home constituency of Bannu.

 In September 2002, he was elected by the Muttahida Majlis-e-Amal (MMA) as the Chief Minister of Khyber Pakhtunkhwa where he served until 2007.
 He survived an assassination attempt in 2007 when he was the chief minister.

-In 2013 Pakistani general election he was elected as the member of the National Assembly of Pakistan.
+In the 2013 Pakistani general election he was elected as the member of the National Assembly of Pakistan.
 He also won provincial assembly seat which he relinquished in order to retain his national assembly seat.

 Durrani was appointed as Minister for Housing & Works by the President of Pakistan Mamnoon Hussain on the advice of Prime Minister Nawaz Sharif on 29 August 2013.

 On 27 November 2015, Durrani survived an attempt on his life as his convoy came under a bomb attack in Narmikhail area of Bannu.

 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after Panama Papers case decision.
 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan in August 2017, he was inducted into the federal cabinet of Abbasi.
 He was appointed as the Minister for Housing and Works for the second time.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Durrani ceased to hold the office as Federal Minister for Housing and Works.

 On 13 July 2018, Durrani remained safe despite a blast near his convoy that killed four people and injured 32 others.

-He was re-elected to Provincial Assembly of Khyber Pakhtunkhwa as a candidate of MMA from Constituency PK-90 (Bannu-IV) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of Khyber Pakhtunkhwa as a candidate of MMA from Constituency PK-90 (Bannu-IV) in the 2018 Pakistani general election.

 On 2 October 2018, he became leader of the opposition in the Provincial Assembly of Khyber Pakhtunkhwa.